aprildagonese/fal-podcast-generator/README.md

 4. Create an Agent and link it to this Knowledge Base
 5. Copy the Agent endpoint URL and access key to your `.env` file

-**Note:** Don't add Reddit URLs directly - they'll be blocked.
+**Note:** Don't add Reddit URLs directly - they'll be blocked from crawlers.
 Instead, use the manual Reddit sync to populate the `reddit-sync/` folder in your Spaces bucket, and the KB will crawl that.

 ### 4. Run Locally